Francis-Calingo/Canadian-Rental-Prices-and-Immigration-ML-Predictive-Model/README.md

 ---

-# Model Validation & Hyperparameter Tuning
+# Model Validation and Hyperparameter Tuning

 1) We ensured that our categorical columns were consistent (i.e., datatype set as string)
 2) Set target variable name (i.e., target_variable=’MonthlyRent’)